The Wildlife Society’s policy staff implements the mission of TWS, working to ensure policies:

 The Wildlife Society covers a broad range of policy priorities related to wildlife research, management, and conservation.
 Staff advance those priorities by communicating with Congress, the Administration, and relevant state, provincial and federal agencies, and preparing and facilitating the development of position statements, technical reviews, fact sheets, policy briefs, policy priority reference lists, and news articles.
 The Wildlife Society also supports also supports TWS Sections and Chapters with policy engagement in local or regional issues through the Conservation Affairs Network and its Policy Toolkit.

 The Wildlife Society actively participates on several coalitions focused on specific policy issues.
 Coalitions unify a diversity of organizations who have a shared goal on specific policy topics.
 Staff also develop and manage partnerships with governmental agencies and other non-governmental organizations to strengthen TWS’s voice and provide benefits to our members.

 2021 Joe Burns Memorial Policy Internship Program

 The Wildlife Society has an opening for a remote wildlife policy intern beginning in January 2021.
 For more than 30 years, The Wildlife Society has been offering recent graduates opportunities to work on federal policy issues of importance to the wildlife profession.
-Interns receive first-hand experience advocating on Capitol Hill and learn how to work cooperatively with TWS members, fellow professional societies, and conservation organizations to push for national-level policies of importance to the profession.
+Interns will learn how to work cooperatively with TWS members, fellow professional societies, and conservation organizations to push for national-level policies of importance to the profession.

 The program is named in honor of one of The Wildlife Society’s first policy interns, Joe Burns.
 Joe devoted his career to federal service, and spent over 20 years working on behalf of conservation programming within the US Forest Service.
 Joe was an extremely active proponent of TWS’ policy program, and was selfless in his mentorship of new professionals looking to engage in the profession.